katieloesch/rock-paper-scissors-react/README.md

 **2. Start the Development Server**

-- Once the dependencies are installed, start the development server with the following command:
+- After installing the dependencies, start the development server with:

 ```zsh
 npm start